Great Wall

 Destruction and restoration of the wall

-Despite the work carried out, the remains of the wall, far from tourist places, are still in a ruined state.
-Some areas are destroyed when choosing a wall site as a place to build villages or stone from a wall as a building material, others due to the construction of highways, railways and other extended artificial objects.
-Some areas are covered in graffiti by vandals.
+Despite the work carried out, the remains of the wall, removed from tourist places, are still in a ruined state today.
+Some areas are destroyed when the site of the wall is chosen as a place to build villages or stone from the wall as a construction material, others - due to the construction of highways, railways and other extended artificial objects.
+Vandals spray graffiti on some areas.

-Visibility of the wall from the moon
+Visibility of the wall from the Moon

 Visibility of the wall from Earth orbit

-Great Wall Museum of China
+Great Wall Museum

 Legends